w3c-cg/webagents/TaskForces/UseCases/README.md

 - identifying the challenges in use cases and balancing them with the benefits
 - analysing and categorising use cases in order to find requirements

-The TF will meet regularly every *X* weeks and will also interact asynchronously (TO BE DECIDED).
+The TF will meet online on an as needed basis with most interaction taking place asynchronously via the issue tracker and the CG mailing list (TO BE DECIDED).

 ## Expected Outcome